TryQuiet/framework-builder/README.md

 ## Parameters
-generate-frameworks script gets three arguments:
+`build.sh` script gets three arguments:
 * desired platform
 * cpu architecture to build against
 * comma-separated package names to iterate over and to run proper scripts for each